rch4-org/rch4-org.github.io/content/contact.md

     background: gray
     title: Contact
     content: >
-        We are not accepting new patient at the moment.
-You can register your interest using the
+        Sorry, we are not accepting new patient at the moment.
 #   - section_id: contact
 #     type: section_contact
 #     background: gray